I have a BFA in 3D animation. I'm also very interested in cinematography, editing, and web design.

 Hacking into your YouTube account or leaving your account signed in.

-Personally, I find YouTube to be a much safer website than Funnyjunk, Reddit or forums.
-The most important thing is to tell your kids to be smart about who they talk to, and use their judgement when someone is asking for any of their personal information.
-Think twice when anyone wants to meet you, or wants to mail you a prize in the mail.
+Personally, I find YouTube to be a much safer website than Funnyjunk, Reddit, or forums.
+The most important thing is to tell your kids to be smart about who they talk to and use their judgment when someone is asking for any of their personal information.
+Think twice when anyone wants to meet you or wants to mail you a prize in the mail.
 This goes for the entire internet, not just YouTube.

-If your kids want to upload videos and be in the videos, their identity will be out there and there's a possibility that they can be recognized for who they are.
-However, have them use their judgement, videos on the internet, even if they are taken down, can still be out there.
+If your kids want to upload videos and be in the videos, their identity will be out there, and there's a possibility that they can be recognized for who they are.
+However, have them use their judgment, videos on the internet, even if they are taken down, can still be out there.
 People can copy the video and save it and upload it again.
-Don't post anything on the internet that they would regret looking back on in 5 year or 10 years.
-Showing around a stupid video that someone in your school made, could turn into a viral video or something that is passed around at school and made fun of.
+Don't post anything on the internet that they would regret looking back on in 5 or 10 years.
+Showing around a stupid video that someone in your school made could turn into a viral video or something that is passed around at school and made fun of.

 The most important factor to always consider is that your kids are always going to find ways to get around certain safety measures if they feel there is a need to.
 Be open and willing to engage with them and show interest in what they want to do.
 Have conversations about what they're watching and why they want to create videos.
 You want to be the first person they come to for advice and not some stranger they only know through comments or messages.

 If you have any stories about YouTube or tips for online safety, please leave them below.
 I will try to update any relevant information as it becomes available.

 t is the worst it does not work